"Thank God for these bulletproof tables they've got everywhere now."

 - Concealment: You can't see through it.
 Walls, garbage cans, car doors, Bulletproof Human Shield, etc.

 - Cover: Stops bullets (and other projectile objects).
 Some concealment objects may stop bullets, depending on the object and the bullet.
 Others will not.
+Most examples of Cover are also examples of Concealment, but not all (bulletproof glass, for example, will not conceal you at all, even if it does stop bullets).

 Hollywood seems to apply this trope most egregiously